 Sturdy, heavy and strong, most garage doors seem unbreakable.
 The keyword here is ‘seems’.
 Given enough time, they can be damaged by the weather, general decay and most commonly, small accidents.
 Many of these concerns are easily addressed with simple maintenance, a protective layer of paint or just a relative amount of care.
 Care which, if not taken, will have you in dire need of garage door repair.

-Keep a close eye too on your springs and safety cable which are responsible for keeping your system safe to use and properly balanced.
-A single broken spring may still leave your system operable, but at the cost of further damaging it.
-For this reason it is crucial that you keep a close eye on the condition of these components, and conduct spring replacement as soon as it is needed.
+Keep a close eye on your springs and safety cable too, as they are in charge of keeping your system safe to use and properly balanced.
+A single broken spring may still leave your system operable but at the cost of further damaging it.
+For this reason, it is crucial that you keep a close eye on the condition of these components, and conduct spring replacement as soon as it is needed.